 - Reagent name

-- Verification Date
+- Verification date

 - Lot number of reagent and assigned expiration date

 - Positive control name, control number, and expiration date

+- Positive control result

+- Negative control result

-- Initials of person checking the reagent
+- Initials of person verifying the reagent

-- Response to verification check

 The expiration dates for reagents with expiration dates >1 month will be tracked in the Reagent Log Book.
 During monthly verifications, analysts will re-prepare any reagent with an expiration date falling before the next monthly verification.